-These are allowed if there when you have a structured behavior plan in place.
+Allowed if there is a structured Behavior Plan in place.

-- The structured Behavior Plan should be written in consultation with a professional (e.g., therapist, skills worker, behavior analyst) and must be included in the DHS-5788A-CSP for care coordination review and approval - Only specific items listed in the approved behavior plan will be reimbursed by an FMS.
-Your behavior plan must include target behaviors to be addressed, a structured reinforcement schedule, and a list of effective reinforcers. - Not Allowed: Personal items unrelated costs to disability, tickets and related costs to attend sporting or other recreational events, meals, cash gift cards, high-speed internet, or video games/consoles - Progress must be reported annually in the DHS-5788A CSP - Skill Acquisition Equipment and Supplies Materials that look very similar to household responsibility (such as toys, etc.) or recreational activities (videos, books) must be related to a skill-building program that is described in detail (targeted skills, plan for teaching skills, and description of method of teaching targeted skills in the DHS-5788A-CSP)

-• Program-related expenses (such as supplies for Picture Exchange Communication System, schedule boards, behavioral/charts, lamination sheets, etc.) must be for the direct benefit of you
+- The structured Behavior Plan should be written in consultation with a professional (e.g., therapist, skills worker, behavior analyst) and must be included in the DHS-6532-CSP for care coordination review and approval - Only specific items listed in the approved Behavior Plan will be reimbursed by an FMS.
+The Behavior Plan must include target behaviors to be addressed, a structured reinforcement schedule, and a list of effective reinforcers. - Not Allowed: Personal items unrelated costs to disability, tickets and related costs to attend sporting or other recreational events, meals, cash gift cards, high-speed internet, or video games/consoles - Progress must be reported annually in the DHS-6532 CSP - Skill Acquisition Equipment and Supplies Materials that look very similar to household responsibility (such as toys, etc.) or recreational activities (videos, books) must be related to a skill-building program that is described in detail (targeted skills, plan for teaching skills, and description of method of teaching targeted skills in the DHS-6532-CSP) - Program-related expenses (such as supplies for Picture Exchange Communication System, schedule boards, behavioral/charts, lamination sheets, etc.) must be for the direct benefit of you - Up to <<\$300/year>>